 Add landing spot and PDF of safety information

 Sure!
 If you are interested in booking a guided tour of the Village for your group of 10 or more, please call 248-524-3570 or email firstname.lastname@example.org to arrange a visit that accommodates your group.
 We welcome seniors, adults and youth with special needs.

 Not at this time, but in the summer guests are welcome to bring edibles and enjoy a picnic lunch outside on the picturesque Village Green.
 Please note: food and drink are not permitted inside of the historic buildings.

 Is this a good place to bring my kids?

 Yes, kids love the Village!
 Younger children can search for Cheddar the Village Mouse, our mascot who is always hiding in one of the historic buildings.
 Older children will enjoy completing a Village-wide scavenger hunt for special artifacts during your visit.
 Young guests are welcome to sit at the desks inside our one-room schoolhouse and play with old-time wooden toys in Town Hall, too.
 Best of all, these activities are included with general admission!
-Check out our Events Calendar for programs designed especially for kids, including a monthly preschool story hour with Cheddar the Village Mouse.
+Please see our Visit & Classes page for Village Exhibits and upcoming Programs and Activities.